Devil facial tumour disease: Research directions

 Vaccination with irradiated cancer cells has not proven successful.

 In 2013, a study using mice as a model for Tasmanian devils suggested that a DFTD vaccine could be beneficial.
 In 2015, a study which mixed dead DFTD cells with an inflammatory substance stimulated an immune response in five out of six devils injected with the mixture, engendering for a vaccine against DFTD.
 Field testing of the potential vaccines has been undertaken as a collaborative project between the Menzies Institute for Medical Research and the Save the Tasmanian Devil Program.
 Strong immune responses were induced by the vaccine, but the vaccine did not protect all devils from developing DFTD.
 An oral bait vaccine for DFTD is in the early stages of development as of 2020.

 Research by Professor Greg Woods from the University of Tasmania's Menzies Institute for Medical Research has shown encouraging evidence for the potential development of a vaccine using dead devil facial tumour disease cells to trigger an immune response in healthy devils.
 Field testing of the vaccine is being undertaken as a collaborative project between the Menzies Institute for Medical Research and the Save the Tasmanian Devil Program under the Wild Devil Recovery program, and aims to test the immunisation protocol as a tool in ensuring the devil's long-term survival in the wild.

-In March 2017, scientists at the University of Tasmania presented an apparent first report of having successfully treated Tasmanian devils with the disease, by injecting live cancer cells into the infected devils to stimulate their immune system to recognise and fight the disease.
+In March 2017, scientists at the University of Tasmania presented an apparent first report of having successfully treated Tasmanian devils with the disease.
+Live cancer cells that were treated with IFN-γ to restore MHC-I expression, were injected into the infected devils to stimulate their immune system to recognise and fight the disease.
 In 2019, researchers from University of Sydney reported constricted diversity of the T cell repertoire in devils with DFTD, suggesting that DFTD may impact the host immune system directly.
 Several studies of immune checkpoint molecules, such as PD-1 and PD-L1, have been undertaken in devils and suggest that potential immune evasion pathways used by human cancers could also be active in DFTD.

+There is some evidence suggesting that the DFTD tumour is evolving to be less fatal to the Tasmanian devils.

+2023 study investigated whether Tasmanian devil cathelicidins, a group of seven antimicrobial peptides, exhibit cytotoxic activity against Devil Facial Tumour Disease type 1 (DFTD1) cells.
+The researchers tested all seven peptides in vitro and evaluated changes in gene expression using RNA sequencing to identify potential mechanisms of action.
+Several cathelicidins showed significant anticancer effects on DFTD1 cells, including alterations in pathways related to cell cycle regulation and tumour survival.
+The findings suggest that some Tasmanian devil cathelicidins may serve as candidates for further research into the development of novel therapeutic approaches for DFTD.